uktrade/git-lfs-http-mirror/README.md

 ````

 and then uploaded to the server in its own folder.
 If the server is S3, this can be done using the Upload folder feature in the AWS S3 Console.

+## How it works

+The wrapper script temporarily fires up a LFS server during the lifetime of the git command.